TheHive-Project/CortexDocs/installation/install-guide.md

 #### Customize the Docker Image
 By default, the Cortex Docker image has minimal configuration:
  - choose a random secret (`play.http.secret.key`)
- - search for the ElasticSearch instance (host named `elasticsearch`) and add it to configuration
+ - search for the Elasticsearch instance (host named `elasticsearch`) and add it to configuration

 This behavior can be disabled by adding `--no-config` to the Docker command line: